maxpatiiuk/arcgis-map-components-visual-editor/README.md

 # Stencil App Starter

+A small demo app implementing a visual builder for the ArcGIS Maps SDK for JavaScript components

 > Note: if you are seeing this error when building the app:
 >
 > > An index signature parameter type must be either `string` or `number` in